nodejs/security-wg/processes/third_party_vuln_process.md

 Members of this team are required to follow the same NDA and privacy measures as the [Node.js Security Team](https://github.com/nodejs/security-wg/blob/master/processes/security_team_members.md).

-# Use of CVEs and reference

-Every vulnerability disclosed by the triage team through HackerOne must be assigned a CVE number.

-Vulnerabilities disclosed to this repository without using HackerOne currently cannot be assigned a CVE by the triage team (we are working to resolve this) but may have a CVE number if was assigned by another entity.

-# Members
+### Members

 Members of the security teams should indicate that they accept the privacy policies by PRing their acceptance to this file:

 * @cjihrig - Colin Ihrig
 * @dgonzalez - David Gonzalez